charlpluv/CEM-Aluminium-Price-Forecast/README.md

 # CEM-Aluminium-Price-Forecast

-Consulting project as a student
+Consulting project as a student (Python)

 Very first AI approach for a company to track a raw material price forecast (focus on Aluminium)